vitusventure/5thSRD/docs/classes/ranger.md

 ### Hunter
 - - -
 Emulating the Hunter archetype means accepting your place as a bulwark between civilization and the terrors of the wilderness.
-As you walk the Hunter’s path, you learn specialized techniques for fighting the threats you face, from rampaging ogres and hordes of orcs to towering giants and terrifying dragons.
+As you walk the Hunter's path, you learn specialized techniques for fighting the threats you face, from rampaging ogres and hordes of orcs to towering giants and terrifying dragons.

-#### Hunter’s Prey
+#### Hunter's Prey
 At 3rd level, you gain one of the following features of your choice.

 **Colossus Slayer.** Your tenacity can wear down the most potent foes.
-When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
+When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it's below its hit point maximum.
 You can deal this extra damage only once per turn.
 **Giant Killer.** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.
 **Horde Breaker.** Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a different creature that is within 5 feet of the original target and within range of your weapon.